ecboghiu/inflation/docs/CONTRIBUTE.md

 ## Style guidelines

-CausalInflation code is developed according the standard practices in Python development.
+CausalInflation code is developed according standard practices in Python development.
 We do not have strict style guidelines, but we do have some suggestions.
 - In general, try to follow [PEP 8](https://peps.python.org/pep-0008/) (code) and [PEP 257](https://peps.python.org/pep-0257/) (docstrings) guidelines.
 - Avoid going over 80 characters per line.
 - Write docstrings in [numpy style](https://numpydoc.readthedocs.io/en/latest/format.html), or else Sphinx automatic documentation generation will be buggy.